 We are fortunate to advise world-class, industry-leading companies, helping them tackle novel, complex issues and push the boundaries of technological progress.
 Our ability and confidence to go to trial is our core strength; our deep bench of experienced trial lawyers represents companies in their most significant matters, helping them protect their intellectual property and launch products.
 Our lawyers pair extensive experience in the courtroom and the boardroom with a thorough understanding of science and technology.

 Intellectual Property Litigation: Initial-Interest Confusion Doctrine at the Supreme Court

 September 7, 2021

-Litigation partners Eric Stone and Catherine Nyarady’s latest intellectual property litigation column, “Initial-Interest Confusion Doctrine at the Supreme Court,” appeared in the September 7 issue of the New York Law Journal.
-The authors discuss Select Comfort Corp. v.
+Litigation partner Catherine Nyarady’s latest intellectual property litigation column, “Initial-Interest Confusion Doctrine at the Supreme Court,” appeared in the September 7 issue of the New York Law Journal.
+Catherine discusses Select Comfort Corp. v.
 Baxter, in which the Eighth Circuit joined the majority of circuits in permitting a finding of infringement and recovery for “initial-interest confusion” in trademark cases under certain circumstances.
 Initial-interest confusion arises when a competitor uses a trademark holder’s reputation or similar marks to create initial customer interest and induce a consumer to knowingly purchase the competitor’s product.
 The Supreme Court is currently considering whether to review the decision and potentially resolve the circuit split on this issue.
 Litigation associate Michael Milea assisted in the preparation of the article.

 » Read the article